AxelRamosGarcia/FuNTB/install.md

 ```
 This will generate three XML-network format files which you can find within the Networks_files directory.

-The FunTB full analysis took about 5 minutes by Intel(R) Xeon(R) CPU E5-2676 v3 @ 2.40GHz with 8 CPU cores.

 ## 3. Environment Setup (Optional)

 You can quickly set up a virtual environment using the provided *`funtb.yml`* file to ensure that all the dependencies are installed automatically.